 What are the typical telephone triage nurse interview questions?

-Here is five of the most common job interview questions for telephone triage nurse’s job.
+Here are five of the most common job interview questions for a telephone triage nurse’s job.

 - How have you ensured a high level of communication in previous health care positions?